United States Department of Health and Human Services: The Health Insurance Portability and Accountability Act (HIPAA)

-This program is to ensure the accountability of medical professionals to respect and carry-out basic human health rights, under the act of the same name.
+This program is to ensure the accountability of medical professionals to respect and carry out basic human health rights, under the act of the same name.
 In the United States, the government feels that it is essential for the American people to understand their civil duty and rights to all of their medical information.
-That includes: health insurance policies or medical records from every doctor or emergency visit in one's life.
-Through Health & Human services one is able to file a complaint that their HIPAA rights have been violated or a consultant that will be able to decide if their rights were violated.
+That includes health insurance policies or medical records from every doctor or emergency visit in one's life.
+Through Health & Human Services one can file a complaint that their HIPAA rights have been violated or a consultant will be able to decide if their rights were violated.

 Social Services

 This branch has everything to do with the social justice, wellness, and care of all people throughout the United States.
 This includes but is not limited to people who need government assistance, foster care, unaccompanied alien children, daycares (headstart included), adoption, senior citizens, and disability programs.
 Social services is one of (if not) the largest branch of programs underneath it that has a wide variety throughout the United States at a state and local level.